 Editing Query Details

-Selecting anywhere in the header will expand or collapse the Overview card.
+Select anywhere in the header to expand or collapse the Overview card.

 Choosing Columns for the Query